 Some people prefer using a CBD vaporizer or inhaler because it delivers the CBD into the system very effectively.
 Other ways to take CBD oil include capsules, mouth strips, and edibles like gummies or chocolates.
 If it’s hard for the patient to ingest the CBD oil, another option is to apply it topically using a lotion, cream, balm, or patch.
 It all depends on what the patient can handle, and the way in which the CBD treatment is most effective for them.

-If you have any questions about using CBD or want to help a family member or friend get started, contact Medical Cannabis Outreach today to learn about the services we provide, or visit one of our locations in Savoy, Pekin, Clinton, Harrisburg, Shelbyville, Wood River, Lincolnwood, and Wicker Park, IL.
+If you have any questions about using CBD or want to help a family member or friend get started, contact Medical Cannabis Outreach today to learn about the services we provide, or visit one of our locations in Savoy, Pekin, Harrisburg, Shelbyville, Wood River, or Wicker Park, IL.
+Or, if you live in Colorado or Missouri, feel free to visit one of our new locations in Loveland and Chesterfield.
 We would be happy to learn more about your condition and recommend a treatment plan that works best for you!